PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/spine-animations-install.rst

   new Phaser.Game(config);

-`Learn more about install Phaser Spine in your game <https://esotericsoftware.com/spine-phaser#Installation>`_
+`Learn more about installing Phaser Spine in your game <https://esotericsoftware.com/spine-phaser#Installation>`_